Gayan-98/PAF_Foodies/README.md

 - **Comment Management:**
   - The original post owner has the ability to delete any comments made on their posts.

-- **User-Friendly Interface:**
-  - Designed with simplicity in mind, catering to users from non-technical backgrounds.
-Enjoy an intuitive and easy-to-use platform.

 - **Microservices Architecture:**
   - The middle-tier development of the Foodie Social Media Platform utilizes a microservices architecture.